rguides

 • The operation has configurable parameters

-When Not to Over-Engineer
+When not to over-Engineer

 Avoid creating functions for one-off calculations or when the logic may change significantly between uses.
 Premature abstraction adds complexity without benefit.
 If you’re not sure whether code will be reused, write it inline first and refactor into a function when patterns emerge.